adam3smith/web-scraping/data-analysis.md

 description: What can we learn from this?
 layout: default
 ---
-The focus of this course isn't on data analysis, so this last part is more of a "show and tell" of some simple things you could do with the data.
+The focus of today isn't on data analysis, so this last part is more of a "show and tell" of some simple things you could do with the data.

 ## Comparing tenure
 We left off with creating the `yearSince` variable.
 Let's do some basic analysis on that.
 We'll first turn "party" into a factor variable, and use that to look at the composition of the assembly: